Skip to primary navigation Skip to content Skip to footer

 In contrast, Paio shares a similar foundation of pork loin seasoned with salt and garlic.
 However, it distinguishes itself with a more substantial diameter, offering a satisfying texture and a robust flavor profile.
 Although it is slightly larger than Salpicao, Paio still maintains its authenticity and traditional appeal.
 Like Salpicao, it is served cold and sliced into thin pieces, allowing you to savor the fullness of its flavors.

 Both Salpicao and Paio reflect the rich culinary heritage of Portugal, showcasing the country’s commitment to using quality ingredients and time-honored techniques.
-Their flavors are a testament to the artistry of Portuguese charcutiers, who have perfected the craft of sausage making over generations.

 Where can I buy Salpicao Portuguese Sausage?